Jewish community of Fes: Arrival of Megorashim from Spain

 Major changes to the community occurred when in 1492 the Spanish crown expelled all Jews from Spain, with Portugal doing the same in 1497.
 The following waves of Spanish Jews migrating to Fez and North Africa increased the Jewish population and also altered its social, ethnic, and linguistic makeup.

 According to a Belgian scholar who visited the Mellah in the mid-16th century, the Jewish quarter had an estimated population of 4000 at this time.
 The influx of migrants also revitalized Jewish cultural activity in the following years, while splitting the community along ethnic lines for many generations.
 The Megorashim of Spanish origin retained their heritage and their Spanish language while the indigenous Moroccan Toshavim, who spoke Arabic and were of Arab and Berber heritage, followed their own traditions.
 Members of the two communities worshiped in separate synagogues and were even buried separately.

+The Toshavim and Megorashim had different religious practices and views.
+There were differences with regard to shehita, or ritual kosher slaughter, and to ketuba, or the marriage contract, obstructing their ability to eat together and marry, and therefore to assimilate.
+In the 16th century, a group of rabbis known as the "Sages from Castille" (Hajamei Castilla) gained dominance in the interpretation of rabbinical law, but cultural and linguistic differences persisted.
 It was only in the 18th century that the two communities eventually blended together, with Arabic eventually becoming the main language of the entire community while the Spanish (Sephardic) minhag became dominant in religious practice.

+Under the Zawiya Dila'iya (1641–1662)

+Under Mohammed al-Hajj, the Zawiya Dila'iya governed Fez from 1641.
+This time was particularly difficult for the Jewish community of Fes, who through institutions such as Tujjar as-Sultan, had important ties with the Sharifi Saadi Makhzen.
+A Jewish chronicle of the time refers to Mohammed al-Hajj as the "sodomite of the zawiya" and recounts that in 1646 synagogues were ordered to close and were subsequently desecrated, damaged, or destroyed.
+The city beyond the mellah was not receptive to the Dila either, and for a brief period in 1651 they rebelled and invited Muhammad ibn Muhammad al-Sharif, one of the early Alawite Sultans, to take control of the city.